Two Pieces of Nuts: Variants

+West Slavic languages

 Czechia

 In a Moravian variant collected by Beneš Method Kulda and Jan Soukop with the title Princ se zlatým křížem na čele ("The Prince with a golden cross on the forehead"), a poor mother has three young daughters, the youngest sister always promising to give birth to children with a golden cross on the forehead.
 She marries a king and bears three sons in three consecutive pregnancies, but, while the king is away, each time a son is replaced by a puppy and thrown in the water.
 Fortunately, the children are washed ashore safely at St. Anna's Chapel.
 After the third birth, the king's chambermaid falsifies a king's letter with a command to kill the queen, but she is spared and is exiled from the castle.
 The queen finds her three sons in St. Anna's Chapel.
 Some time later, the king learns of his wife's "death" and is persuaded to marry again, but he sets a test: he will marry the one that is able to count the nuts in a bowl.
 St. Anna appears to the sons and convinces the eldest to go to his father's castle and count the nuts in front of the king.